mawicks/mvarch/README.md

 ```

 Plots showing historic prices and *simulated* future prices obtained from this data are shown
-in the following plots (predicse code used to construct plots is in [example.py](/src/mvarch/example.py).
+in the following plots (code used to construct plots is in [example.py](/src/mvarch/example.py).
 Note that SPY and QQQ are strongly correlated
 and BND is not very correlated with either of them:

 ![Monte Carlo Simulation](figures/fig2.png)